Reading Time: 4 minutes

-Because of the excellent balance of geology, climate, soil, and water, Santa Barbara County is among the world’s most versatile grape-growing regions with a wide array of microclimates.
+Because of the excellent balance of geology, climate, soil, and water, Santa Barbara Wine Country is among the world’s most versatile grape-growing regions with a wide array of microclimates.
 The primary wine grape varieties grown are Chardonnay and Pinot Noir, with a good portion of cultivars that originated from Bordeaux, Rhône, and Italy.

 The baseline of wine quality is high across the board and there’s at least one outstanding wine to be found at every single winery.
 This is good news for the visitors as there is no need to search for the best producers but instead, the focus can be shifted to personal preference in wine.
 Whatever your preference may be, Santa Barbara can deliver on it.